Forest Lake Camp Director and Owner Team

 Tobin Kelly, Owner/Associate Director

 Tobin is an alumnus of Camp Tohkomeupog in Madison, New Hampshire where he spent 18 years as a camper, counselor and Head Counselor in addition to leading the alumni association for ten years.
-Tobin is a graduate of Harvard College and Babson Business School and Tobin worked for 6 years at Bright Horizons, a child care company headquartered in Boston.
-Tobin now works full-time at The Ariel Group in Lexington, MA when he isn’t dreaming about camp.
-Pictured here with his wife, Margaret, Lower School Admissions Director at the Fessenden School in Newton, Massachusetts and Office Manager at Forest Lake during the second session, his son, Quinn and daughter Kenzie, who is a current camper at FLC.
+He has spent many happy days hiking and canoeing in the White Mountains and has been discovering the Adirondack High Peaks during his time at Forest Lake!
+Tobin is a graduate of Harvard College and Babson Business School.
+He has spent most of his career in the education and training field when not at camp.
+Pictured here with his wife, Margaret, Lower School Admissions Director at the Fessenden School in Newton, Massachusetts, his son, Quinn and daughter Kenzie, who is a current camper at FLC.

 Why do I return to Forest Lake each summer?: “Growing up, summertime meant going to camp where I could enjoy the outdoors, camaraderie and spirit of a traditional summer camp.
 The friendships I formed have been lifelong and the experiences so special that I was even married at camp!
 When I had the opportunity to get involved with Forest Lake, it was and is the continuation of a dream come true.”